-Most people have a pretty good idea of what they earn (and if they don’t, they should!)
-So at the beginning of the month, or week depending on how you’re paid, you probably know what is going into your bank account.
+Most people have a pretty good idea of what they ear, so at the beginning of the month, or week depending on how you’re paid, you probably know what is going into your bank account.

 If you’re a level up, you will also have a good idea of exactly how much your bills and standing orders are going to be, meaning you know how much money you will have ‘extra’ a month to save, spend, play with, etc.